Transactionalism: Metaphysics: transactional (vs. self-actional or interactional)

 A transactional whole includes the organized acts including ideas, narratives, people as resources implementing ideas, services, and products, the things involved, settings, and personalities, all considered in and over time.
 With this competence, that which acts and is acted upon become united for a moment in a mutual or ethical exchange, where both are reciprocally transformed contradicting "any absolute separation or isolation" often found in the dualistic thinking and categorization of Western thought.

 Dualistic thinking and categorization often lead to over-simplification of the transactional whole found in the convenient but ineffective resorting to "exclusive classifications."
 Such classifications tend to exclude and reify man as if he has dominion over his nature or the environment.

-In his seminal 20th century work Physics and Philosophy, Werner Heisenberg reflects this kind of transactionalist thinking: "What we observe is not nature itself, but nature exposed to our method of questioning."
-The together-at-once reality of man as organism-environment is often overlooked in the dualistic thinking of even major philosophers like Descartes who is often referenced for his "I think, therefore I am" philosophy.
+In Werner Heisenberg's seminal 20th-century work Physics and Philosophy, he reflects a transactionalist perspective, stating: “What we observe is not nature itself, but nature exposed to our method of questioning.”
+The concept of a together-at-once reality of humans as organism-environment is often overlooked in the dualistic thinking of major philosophers such as Descartes, who is frequently referenced for his “I think, therefore I am” philosophy.
 Of a transactionalist approach, Heisenberg writes, "This was a possibility of which Descartes could not have thought, but it makes the sharp separation of the world and I impossible."